 6. Book Early

 To be matched with the best experience for your interests, book in advance.
 Antarctica rates and sailing dates are typically released over a year-and-a-half prior to the sailing season (October-March).
 Booking as soon as you can provides more date and ship choices, plus special offers like early-bird discounts.
 If you wait till the last minute, your date and cabin type will be dictated by what’s left vs. what’s best for you.
 Plan ahead to do it right once.
+View our selection of Antarctica cruise deals.

 Our team of travel experts at AdventureSmith Explorations have become the go-to resource for the discerning traveler to Antarctica as we offer unbiased comparison of the options and know the nuances of polar travel thanks to our firsthand insight (read our Antarctica Cruise Reviews).
 For more detailed information on travel to Antarctica, read our comprehensive How to Choose Your Antarctica Cruise guide or view all our trips to Antarctica to find rates, dates and start selecting your journey.